Getting Comfortable with Paradox

 I think that one of the most unique skills we develop as yogis is the ability to hold and traverse the polarities of our existence as embodied spirits, as both individual beings and universal awareness.

+It's one of the reasons why posture practice is especially potent.
 Through it, we have the opportunity to actually embody spirit, to cultivate the transcendent within our very flesh and bones.